semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 We first set a white grid with font scale of 1, then start plotting.

-We passed GDP columns on the X axis, a bins of 20, set the color to green, set the histogram to False which basically means that we are hiding it and finally pass the dictionary {"shade": True} to the kde_kws which changes the propriety of the kde to shade the area under the plot to match the color.
+We passed GDP columns on the X axis, a bins of 20, set the color to green, set the histogram to False which basically means that we are hiding it and finally pass the dictionary {"shade": True} to the kde_kws which changes the propriety of the kde to shade the area under the plot to match the colour.

 Finally, we give it a title, grid, set the X axis to start from 0 because we can't technically have a negative GDP and show the plot.

 #### Observation

-Looking at the plot, we can see that the majority of countries have a GDP between \$3000 to \$4000 and from there the GDP decreases drastically to only stabilize between \$15000 to $30000 which mean that there is quite a number of countries in this range.
+Looking at the plot, we can see that the majority of countries have a GDP between \$3000 to \$4000 and from there the GDP decreases drastically to only stabilize between \$15000 to $30000 which mean that there are quite several countries in this range.

-Finally, the plot continues to fall rapidly which means fewer and fewer countries have a GDP greater than \$30000.
+Finally, the plot continues to fall quickly, which means fewer and fewer countries have a GDP higher than \$30000.

 #### Example 3 : Distribution of deathrate, birthrate, population and GDP in one figure

-There is this very useful matplotlib function called figure, think of a figure as a container of many the plots.
-We can create different type of plots and put them into one figure but since we are in the distribution plot section, let's create 4 distribution plots.
+There is this handy matplotlib function called figure, think of a figure as a container of many the plots.
+We can create a different type of plots and put them into one figure, but since we are in the distribution plot section, let's create 4 distribution plots.

 ```python